Dynamic Resource Allocation with Karma: An Experimental Study: Introduction

-To date, the literature on karma focused on the theoretical properties of the mechanism compared with random allocation and other domain-specific schemes such as dynamic pricing or max-min allocation~\cite{vuppalapati2023karma,elokda2022carma,elokda2023self}, all predicted on idealized assumptions such as rationality, far-sightedness and perfect adoption.
-In this paper, we complement the pre-existent literature by a first behavioral investigation with real humans who do not necessarily follow such idealized assumptions.
-We want to know whether humans find it natural to adapt the mechanism, and whether inexperienced players are able to realize efficiency gains.
-To this end, we conducted a controlled experiment to better understand whether and how effectively karma might be implemented in human populations as a resource governance mechanism.
+The theoretical predictions of~\cite{elokda2023self,elokda2024carma} are based on the solution concept of the \emph{\gls{SNE}}: a compact, time-invariant predictor of optimal rational behavior, which is guaranteed to exist due to the preservation of karma. \cite{elokda2023self} develop computation tools for the \gls{SNE} and show that farsighted \gls{SNE} are almost fully efficient with respect to the private urgency of the users.
+It focuses on the setting of repeated pairwise matches competing over a single resource, which generalizes the stylized intersection example illustrated in Figure~\ref{fig:karma-illustration} for a continuum of agents from which pairwise matches are randomly drawn.
+We note, however, that the same theoretical and computational framework is applicable to more general settings in which more than two agents compete over more than one resource in each time-step~\citep{elokda2024carma,elokda2024travel}.
+The theoretical predictions in these works are based on idealized assumptions including rationality, far-sightedness, perfect adoption, infinite population, and that the stationary conditions for which the \gls{SNE} is optimal are reached.
+In this paper, we perform a behavioral investigation with real humans who do not necessarily follow such idealized assumptions.
+In particular, we recruit subjects from an online sample via \gls{MTurk}, sometimes criticized for more randomness in the resulting choice data, which for us is not a concern as we are interested in evidence that is robust to noisy and irrational behaviors of non-experts in such situations.
+We adopt the randomized pairwise matching setting of~\cite{elokda2023self} to focus our investigation on the fundamental decision problem of trading-off present versus future resource consumption with karma.
+We want to know whether the inexperienced online subjects find it natural to adopt the mechanism, are able to realize efficiency gains, and whether stationarity is attained in practice.
 In our analysis we focus on the overall efficiency effects of karma as well as on distributional consequences and associated fairness properties of the mechanism.
-In our treatments, we vary the nature of the dynamic preference intensity distributions (more frequent and less intense versus less frequent and more intense) and the auction process of the karma mechanism (binary bidding versus full bidding).
-We use random allocation as a benchmark to compare our findings to.
-This domain-independent benchmark is representative of common schemes that are unaware of the individual private preferences, including fixed turn-taking schemes and schemes using fixed-value tokens.
+In our treatments, we vary the nature of the dynamic urgency distributions (more frequent and less intense versus less frequent and more intense) and the auction process of the karma mechanism (binary bidding versus full bidding).
+We use random allocation as the main benchmark to compare our findings to.
+This domain-independent benchmark is representative of common schemes that are unaware of the individual private urgency, including fixed turn-taking schemes.